Danny Mendick: New York Mets

 On December 22, 2022, Mendick signed a one-year, $1 million contract with the New York Mets.
 Mendick was optioned to the Triple-A Syracuse Mets to begin the 2023 season.
 Mendick was recalled to the Mets after Eduardo Escobar was traded to the Los Angeles Angels.
 In 33 games for New York, he batted .185/.232/.277 with one home run and four RBI.
 Following the season on October 20, Mendick was removed from the 40–man roster and sent outright to Triple–A Syracuse.
 He elected free agency on October 24.

 Chicago White Sox (second stint)

 On February 8, 2024, Mendick signed a minor league contract to return to the Chicago White Sox organization.
 He began the year with the Triple–A Charlotte Knights, hitting .317 with 8 home runs and 20 RBI across 19 contests.
 On April 22, Mendick had his contract selected to the major league roster.
 In 47 games for Chicago, he batted .197/.243/.318 with three home runs, eight RBI, and six stolen bases.
 Mendick was designated for assignment following the signing of Nick Senzel on July 17.
 He cleared waivers and was sent outright to Triple–A Charlotte on July 19.
 Mendick elected free agency on September 30.

 Coaching career

 In 2025, Mendick was hired as a coach for the Florida Complex League Rays, the rookie-level affiliate of the Tampa Bay Rays.
+In 2026, Mendick was hired as the manager of the Charleston RiverDogs, the Class A affiliate of the Rays.